 - practice the art of savoring and self-appreciation

 - integrate core mindfulness and self-compassion exercises into daily life

 - teach simple self-compassion practices to patients, students, or clients

 - describe the theory and research supporting mindful self-compassion

 - Self-Compassion: Stop Beating Yourself Up and Leave Insecurity Behind by Kristin Neff

 - The Mindful Path to Self-Compassion by Christopher Germer

 During this retreat training you will stay at the relaxing and inspiring accommodation of “Mennorode”, in the natural surroundings of the Veluwe forest in the Netherlands, near the picturesque village Elspeet.
-Mennorode is known for its comfort, sustainability and natural facilities.
+Mennorode is known for its comfort and sustainable facilities.

 This program is designed for members of the general public, as well as for professionals who wish to integrate self-compassion into their work.
 Meditation experience is not necessary to participate in this 5-day MSC program for professionals.
 All are welcome!